First-order (coarse) correlated equilibria in non-concave games

 \section{Approximability of First-Order Correlated Equilibria}

-We now turn our attention to when local or stationary correlated equilibria are approximable.
-Unlike the case for local coarse correlated equilibria, here we do not expect a tractable ``universal approximation scheme''.
-Indeed, if $F$ contains all vector fields which have Lipschitz modulus $\leq L$, for any smooth game $F$ contains the vector field $(L / L_i) \cdot (\nabla_i u_i)$ for each player $i$.
-As a consequence, any such $\epsilon$-local (or stationary) CE $\sigma$ satisfies the inequalities
+One question that remains is whether the gradient field assumption can be dropped if we were to use a more sophisticated algorithm, with the hope of generalising the notion of a correlated equilibrium for e.g. normal- or extensive-form games.
+Unfortunately, unlike the case for local coarse correlated equilibria, in this setting we cannot expect a tractable ``universal approximation scheme'' (unless $PPAD \subset P$).
+Indeed, if $F$ contains all Lipschitz continuous vector fields with Lipschitz modulus $\leq L$, then for each player $i$, $F$ contains the vector field $f$ defined as